GET CREATIVE in the MAKERSPACE!

 The University Libraries Makerspace is a lab for you to create, tinker, and explore.
-Housed in the Technology Showcase in the Mary Idema Pew Library Atrium, the Makerspace has two 3-D printers and specialized modeling software for use by current GVSU students, faculty, and staff.
+Located in the TECHNOLOGY SHOWCASE in the Mary Idema Pew Library Atrium, the Makerspace has two 3-D printers and specialized modeling software for use by current GVSU students, faculty, and staff.

-A technology showcase student worker is always present in the space to help you load your .stl or .thing files into the printer.
-You can either download a file off of the Makerbot website, www.thingiverse.com or you can get more creative and create your own files on CAD software.
-Student workers are there to assist you, but they cannot create any files for you.
-They are also available to help troubleshoot any printing problems.
+A TECHNOLOGY SHOWCASE staff member is always present in the space to help you load your .stl or .thing files into the printer.
+You can either download a file off of a website like www.thingiverse.com or you can get more creative and create your own files on CAD software.
+Showcase staff provide assistance with 3D print requests, however design assistance is not available.

-NO MORE COST!
-Current GVSU students and faculty can print anything for free as long as you present a valid student ID.
+Current GVSU students and faculty can submit a 3D print for free as long as you present a valid GVSU ID.

 10:00 a.m. - 5:00 p.m.

-b.
-Unsafe, harmful, dangerous or poses an immediate threat to the well-being of others.
+- Unsafe, harmful, dangerous or poses a threat to the well-being of others.

 Due to previous problems we no longer allow the printing of phone cases and/or phone clips.